ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 Yes.

 You can activate and use each Ragdoll licence on up to 3 machines.
-You just can't run a simulation on more than 1 at a time, that could lead to suspension of the licence.
+You just can't run a simulation on more than 1 machine per 1 licence at any given time, that could lead to suspension of the licence.

 <br>